LikeTheSalad/asmifier/README.md

 that can convert multiple `.java` files at once.

-This tool, as well as [the one it's built upon](https://asm.ow2.io/javadoc/org/objectweb/asm/util/ASMifier.html), is meant to be used as a development tool for anyone who'd like to check how does Java code translates into bytecode instructions using [ASM](https://asm.ow2.io/).
+This tool, as well as [the one it's built upon](https://asm.ow2.io/javadoc/org/objectweb/asm/util/ASMifier.html), is meant to be used as a development tool for anyone who'd like to check how does Java code translate into bytecode instructions using [ASM](https://asm.ow2.io/).

 What it is not